Online therapy and counselling of Canada

 Updated November, 2023

 by Beth Mares Registered Psychotherapist and IT professional Mike Mares.
-This is general information and is correct to the best of our knowledge, but both the law and cybersecurity are continuously evolving.The information about legal matters applies to Ontario, Canada; not necessarily to other jurisdictions.
+This is general information and is correct to the best of our knowledge, but both the law and cybersecurity are continuously evolving.The information about legal matters applies to Ontario; such things as health care and family law are governed mainly by provincial law, and could be a bit different in other provinces.

 Legal: When must therapists break confidentiality?